-Optimizing Encrypted Lotus Notes
+Optimizing encrypted Lotus Notes

-You can optimize encrypted Lotus Notes traffic in RiOS 7.0 or later.
+You can optimize encrypted Lotus Notes traffic in RiOS 7.0 and later.
 When you enable the encrypted Lotus Notes feature, traffic between SteelHeads is decrypted and the current Lotus Notes protocol optimization (RiOS 5.5) is applied.

-Lotus Notes Authentication
+Lotus Notes authentication